mbevand/excess-deaths/README.md

 long-term excess deaths.

-Long-term excess deaths are defined as deaths after 2020-04-26, roughly the second half, of the first wave (Spring 2020), plus all deaths from subsequent waves.
+Long-term excess deaths are defined as deaths after 2020-04-26, roughly the second half of the first wave (Spring 2020), plus all deaths from subsequent waves.

 Long-term excess deaths are an indirect result of each state's long-term plan